top of page

 • Is mentally competent

-If coercion or confusion is suspected, the notarization must be refused.
+If not, the notarization must be refused.

-Common Florida Notary Mistakes That Invalidate Documents
+Common Mistakes That Invalidate Notarizations

-Many notarizations fail due to:
+Many documents are rejected due to:

 • Signing before meeting the notary